Police: 2 dead in Virginia Beach oceanfront shootings | Law-Order

 Police: 2 dead in Virginia Beach oceanfront shootings

-Two people are dead and at least eight people were injured in shootings along Virginia Beach's oceanfront, police said early Saturday.
+Two people are dead and eight people were wounded in shootings along Virginia Beach's oceanfront, police said Saturday.

-An estimated eight people were shot around 11 p.m.
-Friday, Virginia Beach Police Chief Paul Neudigate told reporters.
+Eight people were shot just after 11 p.m.
+Friday, Virginia Beach police said in a news release.
+All eight were taken to local hospitals, with some of their conditions ranging from serious to life-threatening.

-While officers were investigating, a report of shots fired came in nearby, the chief said.
-An officer confronted an individual there and a shooting broke out.
-The officer shot the individual, and the person died.
-The officer was not shot.

-A second person, who Neudigate said was possibly involved in an unrelated shooting, was pronounced dead near the scene.
-The chief called it "a separate shooting incident that we're still trying to piece together."
-An officer was also struck by a vehicle during the investigation and taken to a hospital.
-The officer's injuries were not considered to be life-threatening.
+One woman died of a gunshot wound on the scene, the release said.
+At an earlier news conference, police Chief Paul Neudigate said the death possibly stemmed from an unrelated shooting.

+The officer has been placed on administrative leave.
+He has been with the department for five years and is assigned to its special operations division.

+The original shooting and the officer shooting were being investigated concurrently, the release said.

-"We have a very chaotic incident, a very chaotic night," Neudigate said.
+"We have a very chaotic incident, a very chaotic night," Neudigate said during the news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)